alonitac/InvParserSamana/README.md

-# YOLO Object Detection Service
+# Invoice Parser Service

-This is a FastAPI-based web service that performs object detection on uploaded images using the YOLOv8 model.
-The application analyzes images, detects objects, and stores prediction results in a SQLite database for later retrieval.
+This is a FastAPI-based web service that extracts key information from invoice PDFs using Oracle Cloud Infrastructure (OCI) Document AI.
+The application analyzes invoices, extracts key-value pairs, and stores the results in a SQLite database for later retrieval.

 ## Setup Instructions